openstack/nova/placement-api-ref/source/index.rst

  Placement API
 ===============

-..
-TODO(cdent) this is a big pile of todo

 This is a reference for the Openstack Placement API.
 To learn more about Openstack Placement API concepts, please refer to the `Placement Introduction <http://docs.openstack.org/developer/nova/placement.html>`_.